Using Critical Incident Stress Debriefing (CISD) in the Post-ventive Aftermath

 As part of a corporate Human Resources Division strategy, an HR administrator can employ, train and deploy trauma specialists to provide direct, face-to-face contact or phone contact as part of an overall Crisis Response Teams (CRT) program.
-This integrated team acts to off-set risk, mitigate fall-out and enhance recovery and sustainability in the event of an acute or short-term man-man or natural workplace stoppage.
-Additionally, trauma specialists can be identified in nearby locations if not on site who can respond quickly be being placed on-call or on "stand-by" (ready alert) regardless of the situation.
-This is an absolute must legally, ethically and morally should a catastrophic event occur.
+This integrated team acts to off-set risk, mitigate fall-out, and enhance recovery and sustainability in the event of an acute or short-term man-made or natural workplace stoppage.
+Additionally, trauma specialists can be identified in nearby locations, if not on-site, and respond quickly by being placed on-call or on "stand-by" (ready alert) regardless of the situation.
+This is an absolute must legally, ethically, and morally should a catastrophic event occur.

 What is a Critical Incident?

-The author defines examples of a "critical incident" as a sudden death in the line of carrying out his or her day-to-day duties, serious injury from a shooting, a physical or psychological threat to the safety or well being of an individual, business or community regardless of the type of incident.
-Moreover, a critical incident can involve any situation or event faced by emergency, public safety personnel (responders) or employees that causes a distressing, dramatic or profound change or disruption in their physical (physiological) or psychological functioning.
+A "critical incident" is sudden death in the line of carrying out day-to-day duties, serious injury from a shooting, a physical or psychological threat to the safety or well-being of an individual, business, or community regardless of the type of incident.
+Moreover, a critical incident can involve any situation or event faced by emergency, public safety personnel (responders) or employees that causes a distressing, dramatic or profound change, or disruption in their physical (physiological) or psychological functioning.

-There are oftentimes, unusually strong emotions attached to the event which have the potential to interfere with that person’s ability to function either at the crisis workplace scene or away from it at home (Davis, 1992; Mitchell, 1983).
-This is what the author calls “dosage exposure”.
-The closer the employee or victim is to the critical incident (primary, secondary, tertiary or quaternary) the stronger or weaker the reaction (biopsychosocial and cultural) they will have to the event.
+There are oftentimes, unusually strong emotions attached to the event that has the potential to interfere with that person’s ability to function either at the crisis workplace scene or away from it at home (Davis, 1992; Mitchell, 1983).
+This is what the author calls “dosage exposure.”
+The closer the employee or victim is to the critical incident (primary, secondary, tertiary, or quaternary) the stronger or weaker the reaction (biopsychosocial and cultural) they will have to the event.

 Clinically, traumatic events and their impact on individuals are fairly predictable.
 When a person has been "exposed" to a critical incident, either briefly or long-term, this exposure can have a considerable impact on their global functioning.
 Historically, some of the first documented cases of traumatic stress or what used to be called "transient situational disturbance" (TSD) can be traced to military combat.

 Research on the effectiveness of applied critical incident debriefing techniques in the workplace has demonstrated that individuals who are provided CISD within a 24-72 hour period after the initial critical incident experience less short-term and long-term crisis reactions or psychological trauma (Mitchell, 1988; Young, 1994).
 Subsequently, emergency service workers, rescue workers, police and fire personnel as well as the trauma survivors themselves who do not receive CISD, are at greater risk of developing many of the clinical symptoms the author has briefly outlined in this article (Davis, 1992; Mitchell, 1988).
-From the author’s perspective, when applying debriefing techniques, an appropriate and effective standardized protocol must be followed when assisting responders and employee crisis survivors of any critical incident (more on that matter later or in future commentary).
+When applying debriefing techniques, an appropriate and effective standardized protocol must be followed when assisting responders and employee crisis survivors of any critical incident.

-Most approaches to CISD incorporate one or more aspects of a Seven Part (7) Model.
-The model that the author suggests here consists of several key points that should be followed as a general guideline when addressing responders and/or employee-survivors who are involved in man-made, natural, accidental or industrial disasters.
+Most approaches to CISD incorporate one or more aspects of a Seven Part Model.
+The model suggested here consists of several key points that should be followed as a general guideline when addressing responders and/or employee-survivors who are involved in man-made, natural, accidental, or industrial disasters.

 A Crisis Intervention Response Specialist must lay the constructive groundwork for an initial "assessment" (audit) of the impact of the critical incident on the employee survivor(s) and support personnel by carefully reviewing their level of involvement before, during and after the critical incident (Mitchell, 1988, 1986; Davis, 1993).

-As a general guideline, the author suggests incorporating the following seven (7) Key Points into the debriefing process when providing assistance to employee-survivors or to emergency rescue responders.
+As a general guideline, incorporate the following seven key points into the debriefing process when providing assistance to employee-survivors or to emergency rescue responders.
 They are:

-6. Bring "closure" to the incident "anchor" or "ground" support personnel and survivors to community resources to initiate or start the rebuilding process (i.e., help identify possible positive experiences from the event);
+6. Bring "closure" to the incident "anchor" or "ground" support personnel and survivors to community resources to initiate or start the rebuilding process (help identify possible positive experiences from the event)

 7. Debriefing assists in the "re-entry" process back into the community or workplace.
 Debriefing can be done in large or small groups or one-to-one depending on the situation.
-Debriefing is not a critique but a systematic review of the events leading to, during and after the crisis situation.
+Debriefing is not a critique but a systematic review of the events leading to, during, and after the crisis.

 First, the "debriefer” assesses individuals' situational involvement, age, level of development and degree of exposure to the critical incident or event.
-Consider that different ages of the individuals, for example, one may respond differently based on their developmental understanding of the critical event (Davis, 1993) .
+Consider the different ages of the individuals, for example, one may respond differently based on their developmental understanding of the critical event (Davis, 1993).

-Third, ventilation and validation are important to individuals as each, in their own way, needs to discuss their exposure, sensory experiences, thoughts and feelings that are tied to the event.
-Ventilation and validation are necessary to give the individual an opportunity to emote.
+Third, venting and validation are important to individuals as each, in their own way, needs to discuss their exposure, sensory experiences, thoughts, and feelings that are tied to the event.
+Venting and validation are necessary to give the individual an opportunity to emote.

 Sixth, a sense of closure is needed.
 Information regarding ongoing support services and resources is provided to survivors.
 Additionally, assistance with a plan for future action is provided to help "ground" or "anchor" the employee survivor during times of high workplace adjustment and stress following the incident.

-Seventh, the debriefer and the use of debriefing assists in short-term and long-term recovery as well assisting the employer and the employee-survivor re-entry process.
+Seventh, the debriefer and the use of debriefing assist in short-term and long-term recovery as well as assisting the employer and the employee-survivor re-entry process .
 A thorough review of the events surrounding the traumatic situation can be advantageous for the healing and recovery process to begin.